Course: New Perspectives, Introduction to Law, Law School Preparation

 Now, as I am writing this, my aim for my future is to work hard and hopefully study law in the United Kingdom, so I can achieve my dream of being an advocate for Human Rights in the United Nations.
 Having Iraqi heritage and seeing the Refugee crisis first hand in Greece, I know the importance that our young voices have in society.
 Growing up in Greece, I have received many opportunities that many children nowadays still do not have.
 My passion to provide access to education for girls all over the world is what attracted me towards Green Light for Girls, which I am a proud Ambassador of.
 This world has developed rapidly before our eyes with technological advancement and discoveries, but it is how we react to these tense political and social periods that will truly define our roles and our achievements in history.
 My goal isn’t to change the whole world, but to make a small difference to ensure that at least one other child has the same opportunities and the ability to dream and hope like me.
 Now, I want to be a lawyer, but maybe one day that will change and it is important to know that it is okay to change our minds.
 We are allowed to change our directions in life even though, I am not certain if I will.
 It is important that the paths we decide to take is what will makes us happy and that it doesn’t hurt the people around us.

-It is You, who spend two weeks of their summer holidays to be enlightened by new adventures and encounters, I want to say thank you.
+It is to you, the students who spend two weeks of their summer holidays to be enlightened by new adventures and encounters, that I want to say thank you.
 Thank you for having passion and devotion towards international cooperation and education.
 Thank you for being open-minded and listening to those who might not exactly have the same point of view as you.
 Thank you for taking the time to read my words.
-No matter how frightening it might sound, we are the future of this world, and I do not know about you but that gives me hope.
+No matter how frightening it might sound, we are the future of this world, and I do not know about you, but that gives me hope.